Rolando-Zarate/RolandoDB/README.md

 by Rolando Zarate.

 # Versions
-RolandoDB python implementation is in version 1.0 definitive
+RolandoDB python implementation is in version 1.0 beta.

 PHP implementation is in version is 1.0 definitive.